Mrzhouqifei/DBA/README.md

 # Detection by Attack: Detecting Adversarial Samples by Undercover Attack

 ## Description
 This repository includes the source code of the paper "Detection by Attack: Detecting Adversarial Samples by Undercover Attack".
-Please cite our paper when you use this program! 😍
+Please cite our paper when you use this program! 😍 This paper has been accepted to the conference "European Symposium on Research in Computer Security (ESORICS20)".
+This paper can be downloaded [here](https://link.springer.com/chapter/10.1007/978-3-030-59013-0_8).

 ```
 @inproceedings{zhou2020detection,